Olga's Flavor Factory

 • Scoop out the ice cream into a large bowl and mix it with a spoon or with a mixer until it is smooth.
 It's important to work quickly, so that the ice cream doesn't melt completely.

-• Transfer the ice cream to the cake pan, spreading it out over the crust.
+• Transfer the ice cream to the cake pan, spreading it out over the cooled crust.

-• Dollop spoonfuls of the cream cheese mixture and the jam over the top of the ice cream.
+• Dollop spoonfuls of the jam over the top of the ice cream.

-• Use a butter knife to swirl the cream cheese and the jam throughout the ice cream.
+• Use a butter knife to swirl the jam throughout the ice cream.
 You can also add some chopped fresh strawberries to the ice cream cake.

 • When you are ready to serve, whip up the heavy cream with powdered sugar using a stand mixer with a whisk attachment or a hand mixer until stiff peaks form.